-Acorns offers more options than Digit, at a nominal fee.
+Acorns offer more options than Digit, at a nominal fee.
 Acorns does automatic investing and can work with unlimited credit and debit accounts, rounding up your purchase totals to an even amount and investing the difference.

 You can invest or withdraw whenever you want, and you’ll also receive their personal finance publication, Grow magazine.
 Costs are $1 a month, or .25% per year for accounts of $5000 or more (that’s $12.50).
-Acorns is free for college students with a valid .edu address for 4 years from date of registration.
+Acorns is free for college students with a valid .edu address for 4 years from the date of registration.